 At least it’s content.
 Whatever.

 There’s Someone Inside Your House by Stephanie Perkins

 I included this book on my list of YA Mystery-Thrillers that I was hoping would change my opinion about the genre.

 Did this book do that?
-I guess I will say, kind of.
+I guess I’ll say… kind of?

-It was well written, gorey and portrayed the characters are human, as opposed to charictures of teenagers like I have typically seen.
+It was well written, gory and portrayed the characters as human, as opposed to caricatures of teenagers like I have typically seen.
 I’ll have a real review up tomorrow.

 Then, one by one, the students of Osborne Hugh begin to die in a series of gruesome murders, each with increasingly grotesque flair.
 As the terror grows closer and her feelings for Ollie intensify, Makani is forced to confront her own dark secrets.